nine7nine/FSThost-pkgbuild/README.md

     - export WINELFH=0

+  - Implementation of Get/SetProcessWorkingSetSize() mapped to RLIMIT_MEMLOCK...
+This is enabled in v5.9.19+.

+    You likely won't bump into this often in VSTs, but some do make these calls.

+    Much like how one needs to setup resource limits to give JACK / your user realtime privileges, you can specify the memlock and other rlimits too.
+This can done via DefaultLimitMEMLOCK= in systemd for your user.

+    /etc/systemd/user.conf.d/user_limits.conf

+    if it doesn't exist, you can create it. here is what an example config looks like;
+___
+DefaultLimitRTPRIO=98
+DefaultLimitNOFILE=500000
+DefaultLimitNPROC=500000
+DefaultLimitSIGPENDING=286,816
+DefaultLimitMEMLOCK=unlimited
+DefaultLimitLOCKS=unlimited
+DefaultLimitNICE=unlimited
+___

+   in my case, I have other maximum (or infinite) values for other resources as well.
+RT priorities, nice values, number of open files, etc.  But as you can see; i have DefaultlimitMEMLOCK=unlimited set.
+Distributions should provide info on how to configure / learn about the various settings, so I'm not going to cover that here.

+   a logout/in is required for setting changes to take effect.
+You can verify changes via;
+___
+$ ulimit -a
+core file size          (blocks, -c) unlimited data seg size           (kbytes, -d) unlimited scheduling priority             (-e) 0 file size               (blocks, -f) unlimited pending signals                 (-i) 286816 max locked memory       (kbytes, -l) unlimited max memory size         (kbytes, -m) unlimited open files                      (-n) 500000 pipe size            (512 bytes, -p) 8
+POSIX message queues     (bytes, -q) 819200 real-time priority              (-r) 98 stack size              (kbytes, -s) 8192 cpu time               (seconds, -t) unlimited max user processes              (-u) 500000 virtual memory          (kbytes, -v) unlimited file locks                      (-x) unlimited
+___

   - fixes for NI Access / newer NI (sub)installers, one-offs and hacks for different programs.

 Another feature on the horizon will be trying to filter RT threads better, as well as moving certain threads completely